- 1. You must have reached preservation age.

 If you have reached your preservation age (that is, the minimum age that you can access your super — at least 55 years of age, increased to 56 years and older since 1 July 2015, and increased to 57 years and older since 1 July 2016, and effectively increased to 58 years and older since 1 July 2017), you can start a transition-to-retirement pension (TRIP) and continue to work, and continue making super contributions.
 If you were born before 1 July 1960, your preservation age is 55, that is, you turn 55 before 1 July 2015.
 If you were born after June 1964, then your preservation age is 60 (see table below).
 For more information on your preservation age, see SuperGuide article Accessing super: What is my preservation age?

 |Date of birth||Preservation age|

 |1 July 1960 – 30 June 1961||56|

 Source: Adapted from the Superannuation Industry (Supervision) Regulations 1994, Regulation 6.01

-Any earnings on assets financing your transition-to-retirement pension (TRIP) are exempt from earnings tax.
-If you receive pension payments from a TRIP and you’re over 60, your pension payments will also be tax-free.
-If you’re under the age of 60, the taxable component of pension income is taxed but you gain access to a pension tax offset of 15%.
-The tax-free component of the pension will be tax-free, even when under the age of 60.
+Any earnings on assets financing your transition-to-retirement pension (TRIP) were exempt from earning tax before July 2017, although this exemption has been removed for TRIPs since 1 July 2017.
+When you receive pension payments from a TRIP and you’re over 60, your pension payments are tax-free (and continues to apply post-July 2017).
+If you’re under the age of 60, the taxable component of pension payments is taxed but you gain access to a pension tax offset of 15% (the 15% pension offset continues to be available on TRIP payments since 1 July 2017).
+The tax-free component of the pension is tax-free, even when under the age of 60.